cornerfarmer/ctc_segmentation/README.md

 ## Setup data

-In this example it explained how to align the utterances in the TED-lium dev and test dataset, but one can easily align any custom data by providing `.wav` files inside `data/<dataset_name>` together with equally named `.txt` files which contain the corresponding transcriptions (one utterance per line).
+In this example it is explained how to align the utterances in the TED-lium dev and test dataset, but one can easily align any custom data by providing `.wav` files inside `data/<dataset_name>` together with equally named `.txt` files which contain the corresponding transcriptions (one utterance per line).

 ```
 wget https://projets-lium.univ-lemans.fr/wp-content/uploads/corpus/TED-LIUM/TEDLIUM_release1.tar.gz
 tar xvf TEDLIUM_release1.tar.gz
 ```

-Convert TED-lium data format into .wav + .txt file.
+Convert TED-lium data format into .wav + .txt file:

 ```
 python convert_ted.py TEDLIUM_release1/dev data/tedlium_dev